hetu-script/hetu-script/docs/docs/en-US/grammar/class/readme.md

   }

   // instance member
-  var x: number
+  let x: number
-  var y: number
+  let y: number

-  var birthDate
+  let birthDate
   // constructor with parameters
   // you can use `this` syntax in the parameter to
   // quick initialize the member on instance